crashdean/kickstarter-analysis/README.md

 ### Purpose

 ## Analysis and Challenges
-       The following categories were taken from the Kickstarter data and used for further analysis.
+       The following categories were taken from the Kickstarter data sheet and used for further analysis.

 * Goals
 * Outcomes